European, Canadian regulators to do own review of Boeing jet

 The FAA let the Boeing Max keep flying after preliminary findings from the Oct.
 29 crash of a Lion Air Max 8 in Indonesia pointed to flight-control problems linked to the failure of a sensor.
 Boeing went to work on upgrading the software to, among other things, rely on more than one sensor and limit the system’s power to point the plane’s nose down without direction from the pilots.

-The FAA’s assurance was good enough for the rest of the world until an Ethiopian Airlines Max 8 crashed.
+The FAA’s assurance that the plane was still safe to fly was good enough for the rest of the world until an Ethiopian Airlines Max 8 crashed.
 Satellite data suggests both planes had similar, erratic flight paths before crashing minutes after takeoff.

 Patrick Ky, the executive director of the European regulator, said his agency will look “very deeply, very closely” at the changes Boeing and the FAA suggest to fix the plane.